A Preliminary Sketch for the

 A camera, loaded with a role of slide film, was positioned at cliffs on the Aran Islands.
 It focused to the southwest, on the horizon line of the Atlantic, the purported direction of the island.
 Each evening, at sunset, photographs were taken at moments where light and shadow suggested a mirage, or potential presence of a landmass.

-An accompanying publication was later produced, detailing background research and further discussion around the project with curator Matt Packer (available to freely download here).
+An accompanying publication was later produced, detailing background research and further discussion around the project.
 Exhibitions in Galway, Edinburgh, Vancouver and Auckland have involved further research to find and exhibit any documents or artefacts found locally that refer to HyBrazil.